Erie auto insurance: Overall verdict

 Is Erie a good insurance company?

 In our survey, customers gave Erie top marks for customer satisfaction and J.D.
-Power also gave it high marks for auto claims satisfaction.
+Power ranked it at No. 1 for auto claims satisfaction.

 The primary downside of Erie is the limited number of states it serves.
 It’s only available in 12 states.